tum-pbs/pbdl-book/others-lagrangian.md

 Meshless Methods
 =======================

-For all computers and based methods we need to find a suitable discrete representation.
+For all computer-based methods we need to find a suitable _discrete_ representation.
 While this is straight-forward for cases such as data consisting only of integers, it is more challenging for continuously changing quantities such as the temperature in a room.
 While the previous examples have focused on aspects beyond discretization